Delivery Plan 2024/2025

 Community Well-being Strategy

-330 enquiries for employment and skills support by March 2025
+• 1,311 enquiries were made for employment and skills support

 Economy & Skills Delivery Plan